 Frequently asked questions

 Cornstarch and gelatin are ingredients used for firming up a mousse.
-We use the former for this pie today and it works really well.
+We use the former for this pie today, and it works well.

-Mint is the general name for any type of extract, of which peppermint is just one of them.
+Mint is the general name for any extract, of which peppermint is just one.
 Spearmint is another popular type.

 Most bottles of extract will have this info, but my experience is that you can keep it for one year without a problem.
-After that, it might sometimes start to have a funny or rancid smell due to the oils used in making it.
+After that, it might sometimes have a funny or rancid smell due to the oils used.

-- Measuring: have all ingredients ready and measured, especially when mixing the first part of the mousse in a saucepan, so you can work quickly.
+- Measuring: have all ingredients ready and measured, especially when mixing the first part of the mousse in a saucepan so that you can work quickly.

-- Topping: I like the mousse to shine on its own so I simply sprinkle some crushed candy canes or shaved chocolate.
-But you can certainly serve this pie with some whipped cream.
+- Topping: I like the mousse to shine, so I sprinkle crushed candy canes or shaved chocolate.
+But you can certainly serve this pie with whipped cream.

 Related recipes you might like: